cortexproject/cortex/docs/guides/shuffle-sharding.md

 3. **Shuffle sharding**, activated by using `-ruler.enable-sharding=true` and `-ruler.sharding-strategy=shuffle-sharding`.
 Similarly to default sharding, rulers use the ring to distribute workload, but rule groups for each tenant can only be evaluated on limited number of rulers (`-ruler.tenant-shard-size`, can also be set per tenant as `ruler_tenant_shard_size` in overrides).

 Note that when using sharding strategy, each rule group is evaluated by single ruler only, there is no replication.

+## FAQ

+### Does shuffle sharding add additional overhead to the KV store?
+No, shuffle sharding subrings are computed client-side and are not stored in the ring.
+KV store sizing still depends primarily on the number of replicas (of any component that uses the ring, e.g. ingesters) and tokens per replica.

+However, each tenant's subring is cached in memory on the client-side which may slightly increase the memory footprint of certain components (mostly the distributor).